An Introduction to Crowdfunding

 The IEO: An Evolution of the ICO

-Though ICOs have been in decline, the Initial Exchange Offerings (IEOs) have been gaining a lot of attention recently because of the rise in popularity and the extremely quick sales cycles that are reminiscent of ICOs.
+Though ICOs have been in decline, the Initial Exchange Offerings (IEOs) have been gaining a lot of attention recently because of the rise in popularity and the rapid sales cycles that are reminiscent of ICOs.

 The objective of ICOs and IEOs are essentially the same, which is to offer tokens to a large group of investors.
 An IEO is basically an ICO except that it is launched and managed by an existing exchange instead of the organization that created the token.
 The exchange holds and sells the token on behalf of the project team.
 This small change has significant effects on the entire process.

 In a typical ICO that takes place on the Ethereum network, the developers create a smart contract and investors send crypto assets to the smart contract in exchange for a set number of tokens at a fixed price.
 In a typical IEO, developers send their tokens to the exchange, and the exchange sells them to its platform users at a fixed price.

 The ICO format is completely permission-less for absolutely anyone to launch and participate in.
 There are no gatekeepers.
 The IEO reinserts the middle man and central authority in the form of an exchange.
 This reintroduction of centralization can be seen as counter to the basic ideology that created Bitcoin and open blockchains in the first place, which was to be a completely peer-to-peer network.